-Alexander Nicoll is a writer on defense and European issues.
+Alexander Nicoll is a writer on defence and European issues.
 From 2003 to 2015, he was on the staff of the International Institute for Strategic Studies, where he was editor of the London think-tank’s annual review of international affairs.
-Previously he spent 18 years as a reporter and editor at the Financial Times, including as defense correspondent from 1997 to 2002.
+Previously he spent 18 years as a reporter and editor at the Financial Times, including as defence correspondent from 1997 to 2002.
 He began his career at Reuters as a correspondent in Hong Kong, Paris, Tehran and New York.

 Julian Nundy joined Reuters in 1970 and was posted to Moscow, Paris, then Brussels, with stints in the Middle East reporting on the Lebanese civil war and the Iranian Islamic Revolution.
 As a staffer for Newsweek, the International Herald Tribune, The Independent and Bloomberg, he covered the 1982 Israeli invasion of Lebanon, the assassination of Egypt’s Anwar Sadat, conflict in Bosnia and the Ukrainian Orange Revolution.

 David Schlesinger is the Founder and Managing Director of Tripod Advisors, a consultancy that advises on political risk analysis and strategy, and on running complex, dispersed global organizations with an emphasis on China and the media sector.
-He previously was Reuters’s global editor-in-chief before becoming chairman of Thomson Reuters China, responsible for government relations and businesses in financial markets, legal and regulatory databases, scientific information and journalism.
+He previously was Reuters’ global editor-in-chief before becoming chairman of Thomson Reuters China, responsible for government relations and businesses in financial markets, legal and regulatory databases, scientific information and journalism.

 Enrique Shore is a photographer and pictures editor with three decades experience covering World Cups, Olympics, presidential elections, summits and the first Gulf War.
 He was Reuters chief photographer for Argentina, Uruguay and Paraguay, then based in Madrid in charge of the Iberian peninsula.
 He later looked after media clients in Spain and Portugal.
 He is currently an independent photographer, editor and consultant based in New York.

-Alan Wheatley is an economics writer and editor based in London.
+Alan Wheatley is an economics writer and editor based in London, and a founding editor of InFacts.
 Until recently, he was Reuters’s global economics correspondent, reporting from more than 40 countries and living in London, Frankfurt, Paris, New York, Washington, Tokyo, Singapore and Beijing.
-He is the editor and co-author of the book The Power of Currencies, Currencies of Power, which explores the consequences of looming challenges to the dollar’s status as the world’s pre-eminent reserve currency.
+He is the editor and co-author of the book “The Power of Currencies, Currencies of Power,” which explores the consequences of looming challenges to the dollar’s status as the world’s pre-eminent reserve currency.

-Betty Wong was a global managing editor of Reuters from 2008-2011, with 29 years of experience at the Wall Street Journal and Reuters.
+Betty Wong was global managing editor of Reuters from 2008-2011, with 29 years of experience at the Wall Street Journal and Reuters.
 She covered white collar crime on Wall Street from Ivan Boesky to Michael Milken in the 1980s, led U.S. corporate news coverage from the dot com bubble to rubble and was global equities editor for Reuters.
-She now writes a weekly business column for five Connecticut newspapers owned by Hearst.